Kimberley Western Australia: We hiked, canoed and cruised

 During our trip, we also visited Zebedee Hot Springs.
 This beautiful location is surrounded by pandanus and Livistona palms.
 The water temperature at the springs ranges between 28 and 32 degrees.
 Day visitors can visit the springs from 7 a.m. to 12 p.m. daily.

-During our trip, we also visited Zebedee Hot Springs.
-This beautiful location is surrounded by Pandanus and Livistona palms.
+During on our trip , we went to the Zebedee Hot Springs.
+It is place surrounded by beautiful Pandanus and Livistona palms.
 The water temperature at the springs ranges between 28 and 32 degrees.
 Day visitors can visit the springs from 7 a.m. to 12 p.m. daily.

 We walked the 9.6-kilometer Questro Gorge trail.
 The first section is a nice walk through palm and fern-covered areas before reaching a little creek.
 Then, hiking becomes quite challenging.

-Our 9.6-kilometre trek along the Questro Gorge trail began with an easy walk through a lush landscape of palms and ferns, the path gently winding towards a small creek.
-Beyond, the real challenge began, as the trail became more rugged.
+We started the 9.6-kilometre trek along the Questro Gorge trail with an easy walk through a lush landscape of palms and ferns, where the path gently wound towards a small creek.
+From there, the real challenge began, as the trail became increasingly rugged.

 About halfway up the trail, there is a nice swimming hole.
 We attempted to reach this point twice, but the creek was too full.